U.S. businessman Rozenberg gets nod to control Israel's El Al

+Aerospace & DefenseU.S. businessman Rozenberg gets nod to control Israel's El Al

-JERUSALEM (Reuters) - Israel’s government on Wednesday gave permission for businessman Kenny Rozenberg to join his son in controlling flag carrier El Al Israel Airlines.
+Israel's government on Wednesday gave permission for businessman Kenny Rozenberg to join his son in controlling flag carrier El Al Israel Airlines (ELAL.TA).

 Rozenberg, the chief executive of New York-based nursing home chain Centers Health Care who recently became an Israeli citizen, will be eligible to join the airline's board.